mierenhoop/lua-captchastore/README.md

 elseif err == store.EWRONG then -- The wrong answer is provided elseif err == store.ETOKEN then -- The token does not exists anymore, request a new captcha end

+-- After some time, all captchas will have been solved, -- you should periodically remake all captchas.
+-- This method will create new captchas and remove the old.
+-- A captcha given will work before and after the next refresh. store:refresh()
 ```

 This project neither been licensed nor thoroughly tested yet, use at your own discretion.